dedis/debugsync/README.md

 Package that helps debugging locked channels.
 The created channel will generate a log if we need to wait more than the timeout before writing or reading a value to/from the channel.

-## forked branch
-Now we should be able to start a PR from forked branches, with Sonar started...